hdowens/projeul_sols/README.md

 How many starting numbers below ten million will arrive at 89?
 As we know it can end at 89 or 1, just a simple while loop to test these conditions.

+**q85** - Although there exists no rectangular grid that contains exactly two million rectangles, find the area of the grid with the nearest solution.
+Another combinatorics problem.
+It was easier to reduce the problem size to and n * 1 grid, and you can see for this it grows 1, 3, 6, etc. I.e., n + (n-1) + (n-2) + ... + 1 = n(n + 1) / 2.
+Adding another dimension m just meant m also followed the same arithmetic progression.
+So just n(n + 1) / 2 * m(m + 1) / 2.
+Following that, it was just the case of finding the minimum absolute difference using a simple double loop.

 **q79** - Passcode derivation.
 A common security method used for online banking is to ask the user for three random characters from a passcode.
 For example, if the passcode was 531278, they may ask for the 2nd, 3rd, and 5th characters; the expected reply would be: 317.